Characters: Game Of Thrones Independent Characters

 - Rags to Riches: She's worked her way up from being a prostitute in the north to Littlefingers righthand woman and a prized and respected employee of Varys's as well.

-- Servile Snarker: She doesn't hesitate to put Theon in his place even after they've just concluded a transaction.
+- Servile Snarker: She doesn't hesitate to put Tyrion and Theon in their place.

 - Sherlock Scan: Is immediately able to figure out that Shae, posing as Sansa's handmaiden at the time, used to be a whore.